sreyanandi/Cosmos/README.md

 #  About COSMOS

-COSMOS Explorer is an interactive universe exploration platform designed to transform the way users experience space on the web.
+COSMOS Explorer is an universe exploration platform designed to transform the way users experience space on the web.

 Instead of simply displaying information, COSMOS creates a cinematic and immersive digital universe where users can: